Telos4/ggj2019/README.md

 For the MFRC522 RFID reader we use a library from [this](https://github.com/miguelbalboa/rfid) Github repository.
 You need to install it by placing the files _MFRC522.h_ and _MFRC522.cpp_ in _~/sketchbook/libraries/MFRC522_.

-Now you should be able to flash the second Arduino by using the script provided in the scripts/ subfolder.
+Now you should be able to flash the second arduino by using the script provided in the scripts/ subfolder.
 Just copy the script and run the script
 ```
     $ ~/barc/flash_nano_sensors
 ```